Guide to API Security Testing

 There has been an increase in the usage of APIs across various domains, such as banking, retail, transportation, and IoT.
 As a result, the consequences of insecure APIs can be severe, ranging from data breaches and financial losses to reputational damage and legal liabilities.

-For example, early this year, T-Mobile disclosed that it suffered a data breach after a threat actor stole the personal information of 37 million postpaid and prepaid customer accounts through one of its APIs.
+For example, T-Mobile disclosed that it suffered a data breach after a threat actor stole the personal information of 37 million postpaid and prepaid customer accounts through one of its APIs.
 In another API-related data breach in 2022, attackers compromised one of the largest telcos in the Asia Pacific region by scraping customer data via an unsecured and public-facing API.
 The stolen data included personally identifiable information (PII) of over 7 million current and former customers, resulting in identity theft and even ransom threats.

-API security testing should be positioned at multiple stages within the software development lifecycle to maximize its effectiveness.
+API security testing should be positioned at multiple stages within the software development lifecycle (SDLC) to maximize its effectiveness.
 This could be at the:

-• planning and design phase, which establishes security requirements early on rather than as an afterthought
+- planning and design phase, which establishes security requirements early on rather than as an afterthought

-• development and testing phase, which ensures developers follow secure coding practices and helps identify and address vulnerabilities, reducing the likelihood of security issues persisting into production.
+- development and testing phase, which ensures developers follow secure coding practices and helps identify and address vulnerabilities, reducing the likelihood of security issues persisting into production

-• deployment and post-deployment phase, which ensures secure API configuration and continuous monitoring for security incidents, unusual activities, and threats
+- deployment and post-deployment phase, which ensures secure API configuration and continuous monitoring for security incidents, unusual activities, and threats

 Regarding API security testing, organizations face a critical decision regarding their methods: manual penetration testing or automated test (CI/CD integration).
 Both approaches offer distinct advantages and drawbacks.
-Manual penetration testing, typically conducted by security professionals, provides in-depth analysis and uncovers complex vulnerabilities.
+Manual penetration testing, typically conducted by security practitioners, provides in-depth analysis and uncovers complex vulnerabilities.
 However, it can be time-consuming and may impact development progress.
 On the other hand, automated API testing offers speed, efficiency, and early feedback.
 Nonetheless, it may miss security issues requiring human intuition.

 To strike a balance, many organizations adopt a two-pronged approach, combining manual security testing for in-depth analysis with automated CI/CD testing for continuous monitoring and faster feedback on potential vulnerabilities in their software development process.